procore-oss/blueprinter/README.md

 <details>
 <summary>Extensions</summary>

-Blueprinter offers an extension system to hook into and modify certain behavior.
+Blueprinter provides an extension system that enables certain behavior to be modified as needed.

 ```ruby
 Blueprinter.configure do |config|